 This article covers the different generations of Unitrends Appliances and which of those can support which which specific imaging media to reinstall the currently supported factory image for that model.

 Unitrends has releases many generations of models over its hardware history, and these models and systems, though most do support the current software releases, differ in feature specific support and hardware options, so the OS imaging media used for these appliances is periodically changed.

-Though a few legacy models are still only compatible with CentOS 5, most Unitrends systems support CentOS 6.
-Latest generation 8, 9 and Unitrends MAX systems also support CentOS 7.
+The latest generation 8, 9 and Unitrends MAX systems support CentOS 7.
+Some legacy appliance also support CentOS 7 but some older appliances are limited to CentOS 6.
 It is important to image your unit properly with the correct ISO/USB media should you need to re-image as part of a support interaction, or simply by choice to re-implement a solution or change a deployed systems role.